nchjili/avis_zmqprx/README.md

 Rebuilding only bundled zmq and jzmq
 ------------------------------------
-* In case you want to rebuilding on zmq and jzmq for your platform without rebuilding complete avis-zmqprx, run following:
+* In case you want to rebuild only zmq and jzmq for your platform without rebuilding complete avis-zmqprx, run following:
 * in server directory:
 * `ant clean-third-party-from-lib`
 * `ant clean-jzmq`